maxxhuang/twitter-heat/README.md

 ## Architecture

 The main components of Twitter Heat are "Collector", "Tweet Stream Worker" and "API".
-The interaction among these components is illustrated as belows.
+The interactions among these components are illustrated as below.
  ![](image/twitter-heat-component.png?raw=true)

 ## Deployment

 Twitter Heat uses SBT as a building tool and for publishing docker images.
-Twitter Heat is configured so that Collector, Stream Worker, Tweet Stream and Stats Manager are deployed in a docker container while API (Akka HTTP) is in another.
+Twitter Heat is configured so that Collector, Stream Worker, Tweet Stream and Stats Manager are deployed in one docker container while API (Akka HTTP) in another.

 ![](image/twitter-heat-deployment.png?raw=true)